Looking for a definition for “flashaholics” as you read this title? It might be difficult finding one. At least in the traditional dictionary sense.

 When looking to buy, you can choose a light depending upon which type of battery you’d like it to use.
 From alkaline to Lithium-ion; rechargeable or disposable.
 Rechargeable lithium batteries come in several different sizes.
 This variety helps in producing flashlights of varying degrees in length, and plays a part in how bright the light will be.
 A lithium battery will allow the light to have higher lumens than an alkaline battery will.

 Aside from everyday carry, think about all the times you wished you had a decent – WORKING – flashlight in the house.
-For power failures; for taking the pooch out for a midnight stroll; and for all those nocturnal bathroom visits… the light which becomes the most useful, is the one that can shine as low as one lumen!
+For power failures; for taking the pooch out for a midnight stroll; and for all those nocturnal bathroom visits… the light which becomes the most useful, is the one that can go as low as one lumen!
 And let’s not forget all those outdoor enthusiasts.

 Now can you see why flashaholics get “turned on” by a new flashlight?